Intellectual property: Use in corporate tax avoidance

 The departure of the U.S. and EU Commission from the OECD BEPS Project process, is attributed to frustrations with the rise in IP as a key BEPS tax tool, creating intangible assets, which are then turned into royalty payment BEPS schemes (double Irish), and/or capital allowance BEPS schemes (capital allowances for intangibles).
 In contrast, the OECD has spent years developing and advocating intellectual property as a legal and a GAAP accounting concept.

 Gender gap in intellectual property

 Women have historically been underrepresented in the creation and ownership of intellectual property covered by intellectual property rights.
 According to the World Intellectual Property Organization, women composed only 16.5% of patent holders even as recently as 2020.
 This disparity is the result of several factors including systemic bias, sexism and discrimination within the intellectual property space, underrepresentation within STEM, and barriers to access of necessary finance and knowledge in order to obtain intellectual property rights, among other reasons.

+Global IP ratchet and developing countries

+The global increase in intellectual property protection is sometimes referred to as a global IP ratchet in which a spiral of bilateral and multilateral agreements result in growing obligations where new agreements never recede from existing standards and very often further heighten them.
+The global IP ratchet has limited the freedom of developing countries to set their own IP standards.
+Developing countries' lack of bargaining power relative to the developed countries driving the global IP ratchet means that developing countries' ability to regulate intellectual property to advance domestic interests is eroding.